Caryyon/Image-Optimization/README.md

 # Image-Optimization

+## What I Get For Speaking Up
-*A closer look at image optimization for quicker loading times.*
+*A closer look at image optimization for quicker initial loading times.*

 I started off with taking a good look at the options and specs from Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).
+Then I read/watched a few things from I/O 17 on quicker page loading times.
 After that I bounced around some twitter posts and medium articles on the subject.

 ## Did Some Testing Bros!